rslakra/YatraSuite/yatra-webapp/README.md

 ## Running the Application

-To run the application you can execute the `run.sh` script.
+To run the application you can execute the `runMaven.sh` script.

 ```
-./run.sh
+./runMaven.sh
 ```

 This will compile the application with Maven, run the tests, and execute.